Renal Diet Plate

 Sodium Alternatives for Flavor

-Herbs, spices, and vinegar can replace salt to enhance the flavor of your meals with Chronic Kidney Disease.
+Herbs, spices, and vinegar can replace salt to enhance the flavor of your meals with Chronic Kidney Disease (how to season food without salt).

 Experiment with flavorful combinations of herbs and spices to satisfy your palate while safeguarding kidney health.